richardlehane/wang/README.md

 This code inspects and carves files from disks formatted as a Wang "Archive Diskette" (see Chapter 8: [https://www.wang2200.org/docs/software/2200WordProcessingOperatorsGuide.700-6937.6-82.pdf](https://www.wang2200.org/docs/software/2200WordProcessingOperatorsGuide.700-6937.6-82.pdf)).

+Files are further processed to convert to RTF format (see *File Format Documentation for UN Parallel Texts* for more information about the Wang WP character set: [https://catalog.ldc.upenn.edu/docs/LDC94T4B-2/wang2iso.txt]). *Both cited references are also in the /docs folder*.

 ## Install

 Install go: [https://go.dev/doc/install](https://go.dev/doc/install)